Note

 5. For payments via direct debit, you should make sure you have sufficient clear funds in your nominated account for your upcoming payment.
 Any amounts not collected due to lack of adequate funds, are collected in priority against any new charges as soon as your account has available funds.

-6. For Customers on an annual plan only, upon renewal, Workable reserves the right to increase the Fees up to an amount of 5 to 10% from the effective rates in the preceding term for the same plan and pricing tier (e.g to cover product improvements, new features, inflation etc.) Renewal price is also subject to change if your company’s size changes substantially, by applying the then current pricing tier based upon the company’s size at the time of renewal.
-Workable will provide you with notice via email at least 30 days in advance for your upcoming renewal and any change in the Fees applicable.
+6. For Customers on an annual plan only, upon renewal, Workable reserves the right to increase the Fees to an amount of 7% from the effective rates in the preceding term for the same plan and pricing tier (e.g to cover product improvements, new features, inflation etc.).
+Any discounts, or promotional offers applied to the initial term, may not apply to any renewal terms.
+Renewal price is also subject to change if your the Customer’s size changes substantially, by applying the then current pricing tier based upon the company’s size at the time of renewal.

 7. Termination